MaterializeInc/materialize/doc/user/content/cloud/change-deployment-details.md

 To change a deployment name or size:

-1. Go to the deployment page and click **Update** in the top right corner.
+1. Go to the deployment page and click **Edit** in the top right corner.

-1. Make your changes in the Update deployments dialog and save them by clicking **Update**.
+1. Make your changes in the Edit deployments dialog and save them by clicking **Save**.

 These changes will not affect your connection details.